Official Littafi Logo (2)

 What’s more?
 Science fiction dominates other industries, including the film industry.
 You only need to take a look at the box office and what science fiction movies have earned to understand their impact on movie fans.
 The likes of Avatar, Iron Man, and Jurassic World are three of the highest-grossing films of all time.

-There is also the film adaptation of Andy Weir’s The Martian and Philip K. Dick’s Minority Report, as well as Interstellar, Inception, Gravity, Her, Ex Machina, Arrival, and multiple others that have made an indelible impact on the cinematic landscape of the 21st century.
+There are also the film adaptations of Andy Weir’s The Martian and Philip K. Dick’s Minority Report, as well as Interstellar, Inception, Gravity, Her, Ex Machina, Arrival, and many others that have made an indelible impact on the 21st century cinematic landscape.

 The Roles of 21st Century Science Fiction